Learning with Succinct Common Representation Based on Wyner's Common Information: Concluding Remarks

 \section{Concluding Remarks}

-Cuff's channel synthesis and Wyner's distributed simulation are another manifestation of Occam's razor by finding the simplest probabilistic structure that connects one random object to another.
-The proposed Wyner VAE finds this succinct structure in a disciplined yet efficient manner, and provides a theoretically sound alternative to the information bottleneck principle.
+Cuff's channel synthesis and Wyner's distributed simulation provide an information-theoretic characterization of the simplest probabilistic structure that connects one random object to another.
+The proposed variational Wyner model finds this succinct structure in a disciplined manner, and provides a theoretically sound alternative to the information bottleneck principle~\citep{Tishby--Pereira--Bialek1999}.
+As alluded to earlier in Section~\ref{sec:related}, our approach is the first to define an optimal common representation and learn a generative model towards the optimality.
 The experimental results demonstrated the potential of our approach as a new way of learning joint and conditional generation tasks with optimal representation learning that can be further developed and refined for more complex dataset such as auditory, text, or a pair of those.

-There are many promising future directions.
-First, a different distance/divergence $D(p,q)$ such as symmetric KL divergence~\cite{Pu--Wang--Henao--Chen--Gan--Li--Carin2017SymmetricVAE} in our general recipe may achieve a better generative performance.
-Second, while the current framework can incorporate any unpaired data in the marginal encoder training step, a new idea for improving the Wyner model's performance with unpaired data will make the developed framework applicable in a much richer context.
-It would be also interesting to investigate an operational meaning of the mutual information $I(\Xb,\Yb;\Zb)$ in learning distributions.
-For example, can generative performance or generalization error in learning distributions be related with $I(\Xb,\Yb;\Zb)$ as in \cite{Xu--Raginsky2017}?
-Provided with a proper theoretical justification, we believe that our framework can be a new information theoretic principle in representation learning as the information bottleneck principle~\citep{Tishby--Pereira--Bialek1999}.